 How does this appear to others?
 Well, unless you know that I have anxiety, you might not notice at all.
 If we were a bit closer, you may start noticing patterns that give more of a clue to my condition.
 I've had friends and family tell me all of the following: "You're always stressed, but you really stress yourself out" "Wow, you're so Type A" "Just try to relax".
 No shade if you've told me any of these things, but they're not helpful, at all.

-As far as my own experience is concerned, I'm easily startled, (yes,) constantly stressed, and at times, I'll feel unsafe in an everyday situation (think fight-or-flight response).
+As far as my own experience is concerned, I'm easily startled, (yes,) constantly stressed, and on somewhat rare occasions, I have felt unsafe in objective "normal" situations.
 I can, and have, been so tied up with my thoughts that I've failed at performing functions that are typically intuitive to others, like sleeping, relaxing, or crossing the street safely.

 It's not fun, I can say that much.
-I also didn't realize I had anxiety, so I was essentially trying to deal with everything I just mentioned, without a proper game plan about how that could actually be done.
+I also didn't realize I had anxiety so up until a few months ago, I was trying to deal with everything I just mentioned, without a proper game plan as to how that could actually be done.

 Generalized anxiety tends to manifest along with other mental health issues.
 That's not to say everyone with anxiety is also suffering from a mood disorder or other panic-related conditions.
 However, when I was researching my physical and psychological responses, or symptoms, I stumbled across a few other disorders, and I was convinced that I was dealing with a different one.

 This is why seeing a therapist is so important.
-It's not healthy to feed yourself a "truth", that may very well be wrong.
-As of now, I have yet to be diagnosed with any other disorders, though I am trying to track myself daily, as I still want to be observed while I'm abroad.
+It's not healthy to feed yourself a "truth," that may very well be wrong.
+As of now, I have yet to be observed for any other disorders, though I am trying to track myself daily, as I still want to touch base with a counselor while I'm abroad.

 To fill you in on how mental health diagnoses work, since the effects of many psychological disorders may be intangible, psychologists take time to arrive at a diagnosis.
-Behaviors have to be monitored over a long period of time, and for a number of disorders, some doctors will not provide a clear evaluation until 2 years after you begin consultations.
+For disorders such as bipolar disorder, behaviors have to be monitored over a long period of time and some clinicians will not provide a clear evaluation until 2 years after you begin consultations.
 So although you may see a counselor for a couple of months, there is no guarantee they will be able to confirm what's going on underneath the surface.

-Personally, I feel 2 years is a stretch, but again, you can work on creating a history now.
+Personally, I feel 2 years is a stretch, because again, you can begin creating a history now by documenting your moods and behavioral changes.
 Admittedly, I wasted a few of my counseling sessions, arguing the point that I had "XYZ".
-I was so convinced, based on my research and my habits, but I may have been wrong - at the very least, misguided.
-It was actually interesting to learn why my behaviors weren't necessarily appropriate for the classification of certain disorders, and though I don't recommend you disgnose yourself, I do think it's itneresting to do your own research and go to counseling prepared to learn.
+I was so convinced, based on my research and my habits, but I may have been wrong - at the very least, seriously misguided.

 For today, I'll focus on sharing how I deal with generalized anxiety, and how understanding that I have GAD, has helped me become more aware about the realities of mental health.

 I suppose I have improved in some ways, from my past reactions and reasoning.
-The things is, these anxieties now present themselves in different ways than before.
-Though my anxiety isn't as disruptive, because I have learned to regulate it in familiar environments, I still struggle with socially anxious feelings every now and then.
+The thing is, now these anxieties present themselves differently than they had appeared before.
+Though my anxiety isn't as disruptive, since I have learned to regulate it in familiar environments, I still struggle with socially anxious feelings every now and then.
 Some things are beyond control.

 Most of the time, the few coping mechanisms I've formed help me push through that twister-shaped cycle of suffocating thoughts.
 Other times, it's just a matter of existing through the frame of negativity.
 Find something that motivates you to pull through.